A topological classification of convex bodies

 \subsection{Concluding remarks}

-In this paper we showed that Morse-Smale functions $\mathcal{M}_C$ associated with convex bodies exhaust all combinatorial possibilities, i.e., to any two-colored quadrangulation $Q^\star \in \mathcal{Q}$ of the sphere there exists a convex body $K^\star$ such that $Q^\star$ is the quasi-dual representation of the Morse-Smale complex associated with $K^\star$.
-We proved our claim by showing that to each possible combinatorial expansion sequence $Q_i$ generated by vertex splittings, there exists a coupled geometric expansion sequence $K_i$ such that $Q_i$ is the quasi-dual representation of the Morse-Smale complex associated with $K_i$.
+In this paper we showed that Morse-Smale functions $\mathcal{M}_C$ associated with convex bodies exhaust all combinatorial possibilities, i.e., to any two-colored quadrangulation $\bar Q^2 \in \mathcal{Q}^2$ on $\S^2$ there exists a convex body $\bar K$ such that $\bar Q$ is the quasi-dual representation of the Morse-Smale complex associated with $\bar K$.
+We proved our claim by showing that to each possible combinatorial expansion sequence $Q^2_i$ generated by vertex splittings, there exists a coupled geometric expansion sequence $K_i$ such that $Q^2_i$ is the quasi-dual representation of the Morse-Smale complex associated with $K_i$.
 Geometric expansion sequences were created by local, convexity preserving truncations of the convex body.
-Beyond proving the existence of all combinatorially possible convex shapes they also define a hierarchical order among them.
-We also showed that these sequences appear to be part of the natural geometrical description of collisional abrasion.
+Beyond proving the existence of all combinatorially possible convex shapes, we also generalized the classification scheme of \cite{Varkonyi}.
+We also showed that geometric expansion sequences appear to be part of the natural geometrical description of collisional abrasion.